Summer institute teachers receive $5,000 stipends, eligible for more bonuses - Salisbury Post

 Summer institute teachers receive $5,000 stipends, eligible for more bonuses

-SALISBURY — Rowan-Salisbury Schools leadership and more than 200 teachers gathered at Lake Junaluska from Monday to Thursday last week for leadership institute.
+SALISBURY — Rowan-Salisbury Schools leadership and more than 200 teachers gathered at Lake Junaluska from Monday to Thursday last week for a leadership institute.

 The teachers were each paid a $5,000 stipend to attend the institute.
 The pay falls outside their normal 10-month contracts.
 RSS Director of Marketing and Communications Tracey Lewis said the teachers have additional work besides the institute as members of the teacher-led design teams at each school.